kippnorcal/schoolmint_connector/docs/source/schoolmint_setup.rst

 Use the toolbar on the left to search for fields.
 Drag and drop them into the report.

+:download:`Download sample Automated Application Data Raw file <Automated_Application_Data_Raw_20-21-example.csv>`

+:download:`Download sample Automated Application Data Index file <Automated_Application_Data_Index_20-21-example.csv>`

 .. image:: _static/schoolmint_create_report3.png

 8. Once you have created both reports, contact SchoolMint support to get the API keys for the reports.
+9. You get one token per report, and these will go in your .env file.

 Columns for Application Data Raw: